OVERVIEW WHY CONSIDER A FEDERAL OPPORTUNITY? INTERNSHIPS APPLICATION PROCESS FEDERAL RESUME QUESTIONNAIRE OR KSA IMPORTANT WEBSITES

 process of applying for positions can take some time, so be sure to plan well

 in advance.
 Many federal positions can take months from the initial application

 to the time an offer is presented.
-Visit the CDC for more information and to
+Visit the Career Center for more information and to

 get started on your application.

 can also review samples and learn more information about KSAs.